simplyJan/KompromatKoffer/README.md

 Tweetinvi [^2] by Thomas Imart I was able to put a basic conecpt together for receiving tweets and start basic analysis of the stream I was getting from twitter.
-After awhile I decided to build a web app for journalists arround the basic concept to watch over every member of ther german parliament.
+After awhile I decided to build a web app for journalists arround the basic concept to watch over every member of the german parliament.

 The intention of the project is to help people analyze their politicians